RCIC-UCI-Public/website-rcic/docs/source/references/archive.rst

 that computing and data are key to modern research enterprise.
 In 2016, a symposium was held to gather input and ideas from the UCI research community.

-Three years later, it's time to gather again and talk about RCI @ UCI.
+Three years later, it's time to gather again and talk about RCIC @ UCI.
 There has been some key progress and part of the symposium is to introduce some of the emerging capabilities to the research community.
 There will also be a panel session for group discussion and